Sinhapura

 Sinhapura ("Lion City" for Sanskrit; IAST: Siṃhapura) was the capital of the legendary Indian king Sinhabahu.
 It has been mentioned in the Buddhist legends about Prince Vijaya.
 The name is also transliterated as Sihapura or Singhapura.

-The location of Sinhapura is disputed with some scholars claiming the city was located in eastern India and others claiming it was located in present-day Malaysia or Thailand.
+The location of Sinhapura is disputed with some scholars stating the city was located in eastern India.
+According to Niraj et al Sinhapura is located in north west India.
 The city is linked to the origin of the Sinhalese people and Sinhalese Buddhist ancient texts.

 The legend

 According to Mahavamsa, the king of Vanga (historic Bengal region) married the daughter of the king of Kalinga (present-day Odisha).
 The couple had a daughter named Suppadevi, who was prophesied to copulate with the king of beasts.
 As an adult, Princess Suppadevi left Vanga to seek an independent life.
 She joined a caravan headed for Magadha, but it was attacked by Sinha ("lion") in a forest of the Lala (or Lada) region.
-The Mahavamsa mentions the "Sinha" as an animal, but some modern interpreters state that Sinha was the name of a beastly outlaw man living in the jungle.
+The Mahavamsa mentions the "Sinha" as an animal.
 Lala is variously identified as Rarh (an area in the Vanga-Kalinga region), or as Lata (a part of the present-day Gujarat).

 Suppadevi fled during the attack, but encountered Sinha again.
 Sinha was attracted to her, and she also caressed him, thinking of the prophecy.
 Sinha kept Suppadevi locked in a cave, and had two children with her: a son named Sinhabahu (or Sihabahu; "lion-armed") and a daughter named Sinhasivali (or Sihasivali).
 When the children grew up, Suppadevi escaped with them to Vanga.
 They met a general who happened to be a cousin of Suppadevi, and later married her.
 Meanwhile, Sinha started ravaging villages in an attempt to find his missing family.
 The King of Vanga announced a reward for anyone who could kill Sinha.
 Sinhabahu killed his own father to claim the reward.
 By the time Sinhabahu returned to the capital, the King of Vanga had died.
 Sinhabahu was declared the new king by the ministers, but he later handed over the kingship to his mother's husband, the general.
 He went back to his birthplace in Lala, and founded the city of Sinhapura.

 Sinhabahu married his sister Sinhasivali, and the couple had 32 sons in form of 16 pairs of twins.
 Vijaya was their eldest son, followed by his twin Sumitta.
 Vijaya and his followers were expelled from Sinhapura for their violent deeds against the citizens.
 During their exile, they reached the present-day Sri Lanka, where they found the Kingdom of Tambapanni.
 Meanwhile, in Sinhapura, Sumitta succeeded his father as the king.
 Before an heirless Vijaya died in Lanka, he sent a letter to Sumitta, asking him to come to Lanka and govern the new kingdom.
 Sumitta was too old to go to Lanka, so he sent his youngest son Panduvasdeva instead.